'Death by China' economist ascendant as Trump pushes tariffs, hits China

 According to official data, China ran a trade surplus of $375.2 billion with the United States in 2017.
 Overall the U.S. trade deficit with other countries was $566 billion in the year.

 White House spokeswoman Sarah Sanders said that the issue had been raised with a Chinese delegation last week.
-President Xi Xinping’s top economic adviser Liu He held talks with the administration last week.
+President Xi Jinping’s top economic adviser Liu He held talks with the administration last week.
 Sanders said that she was not aware of any Chinese response so far.

 Navarro, 68, has a Harvard doctorate in economics and is a Democrat.
 He is the author of several books highlighting the danger of China’s economic and military rise, including “Death by China: Confronting the Dragon - A Global Call to Action”.